 Douro Valley families had been producing wine for their own consumption for centuries and had no need to preserve it.
 However, Douro wine destined for the Brits had to be fortified so that it would still be palatable after the journey overseas.
 Hence the creation of port wine, so-called because it came from the port of Porto.

-At some point, the practice of adding aguardente (brandy) to wine caught on and people in the valley began keeping their own barrel of vinho generoso (fortified wine).
+At some point, the practice of adding aguardente (brandy) to wine caught on and people in the Douro began keeping their own barrel of vinho generoso (fortified wine).
 They top up the barrel with fresh wine each year so, unlike official port wine which is heavily regulated to meet strict quality control standards, each household’s vinho generoso is always unique.

 While other passengers on the 1-hour boat trip we took up and down the Douro River were sipping an LBV (Late Bottled Vintage) port, which is usually very nice, by the way, Ana poured us her own family’s vinho generoso to try.
 Tawny in colour and cloudy from centuries-old sediment, it tastes sublime.
 The sediment itself is worth a fortune and is highly sought after by those who want to start their own vat of vinho generoso.

-We rounded off the one day tour with another version of this unique wine at Quinta de Tourais.
+We rounded off the one day Douro tour with another version of this unique wine at Quinta de Tourais.
 Watching owner and wine-maker, Fernando Coelho, siphon it from his barrel and present it to us was almost as much fun as drinking it.
 Not as old as the Ana’s, Fernando’s vinho generoso wasn’t cloudy, although still amber in colour, but very easy to drink.